hyndex/libslac/docs/HomePlugGreenPhy.md

-Got it.
-I’ll convert the entire HomePlug Green PHY whitepaper into a single, complete Markdown document, preserving all headings, section structures, and including references to all diagrams and visuals where applicable.

-I’ll get started and let you know once the full Markdown version is ready.

 # HomePlug Green PHY: The Standard For In-Home Smart Grid Powerline Communications

 *Copyright © 2010, HomePlug Powerline Alliance, Inc. All rights reserved.*